Abanoub-Asaad/Computer-Graphics-MiniProject/README.md

 # Computer-Graphics-MiniProject
-A game animated character with animation and music using Blender.
+A game character with animation and music using Blender.

 # Step by Step Screenshots
 <details>